Wednesday, April 27, 2022

 NOTES:- 'Instant Character Recognition', & 'Instant Word Recognition', were never mentioned, although I've heard many amateurs use the terms.
 The ability to recognise characters & words, 'instantly' simply comes with practice and familiarity.

-Like commercial operators we were taught not to anticipate or guess what was being sent and to write/record what we heard.
+We were taught not to anticipate or guess what was being sent and to write/record what we heard.
 Having said that the ability to anticipate what is being sent can sometimes be helpful.
 This is one of the reasons we listened to foreign languages and random groups.
 We were being taught to read morse at 20 wpm regardless of what was being sent.

-Some differences on learning on your own and learning in a structured group.
+Some differences on learning on your own and learning in a structured group:-

 As for the so called 'difficulty', of learning morse.
 I think there are a number of issues for most learners.
 This is based on a comparison between my experience of learning morse as a 16 yr old in the RN (Learning Morse in the Royal Navy) and that of hams in my radio club who've tried to learn morse (and failed).

-My experience of learning morse is not particularly different from other servicemen or commercial operators I've met over the years.
+My experience of learning morse is not particularly different from other servicemen or commercial operators I've met over the years:-

 1. We were mostly teenagers or early 20's

-2. We had to attend lessons
+2. We had to attend lessons and we became a group with identical goals.

-3. There were no distractions
+3. There were no distractions.

 5. The method/s used had evolved over many years and was tried and tested.